themestechnology/WordPress-Base-Theme-CSS/README.md

 # WordPress-Base-Theme-CSS
-A theme ready list of CSSof default class WordPress uses.
+A theme ready list of CSS of default class WordPress uses.

 Please report anything that has been missed or could be improved